'They told people not to come': Australia's bushfires ravage tourism industry

 AirBnB declined to comment.

 A Sydney airport spokesman said it did not have recent statistics on whether the fires were hitting arrival.
-A Qantas spokeswoman declined to comment on whether the wildfires had hurt bookings.
+A Qantas spokesman declined to comment on whether the wildfires had hurt bookings.

 The fires have spotlighted Australia’s environment policies, criticized most recently at a U.N. summit in Madrid, said Susanne Becken, a professor of sustainable tourism at Griffith University in Queensland.